-- If you get a reaction, you need to go off that food/s and stay with your core diet, which may be the elimination diet plus a few foods that you have tested as clear for you.
+- If you get a reaction, you need to go off that/those foods and stay with your core diet, which may be the elimination diet plus a few foods that you have tested as clear for you.
 Continue with this diet until your symptoms from the reactive food have gone, and then proceed to test the next food group.

-- The idea is to keep introducing more foods every few days for a few days duration, and breaking that sequence, where needed, if you get a reaction.
+- The idea is to keep introducing more foods every few days for a few days duration and if you get a reaction, break that sequence where needed.
 You may find that there are only a couple of reactive substances or foods and you can continue to eat everything else.